Regardless of the session type, wear what you look and feel great in!

 Similar tones go well together

+Choose similar tones for your top and bottom (both dark or both light) so that one doesn’t look bigger than the other.
 Think of color tones in black and white; one person in pink and five people in black is going to make the person in pink stand out.
-All denim colors work great because they look comfortable and timeless.
+All denim colors for bottoms work great because they look comfortable and timeless.

 Reflective surfaces are bad